gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## A Meeting in the Trees

 "Maddy!"
 Sindy screamed.
-Gumption whirled around just in time to see the helibot that had escaped earlier shoot into the sky with Maddy dangling beneath it.
+Gumption whirled around to see the helibot that had escaped earlier shoot into the sky with Maddy struggling beneath it.

 Thoughtful raised her rifle and took aim.
 "No!"
 Gumption shouted,